wifinigel/wlan-extcap-win/README.md

 #### Wireshark

-We need Wireshark installed on our Windows machine so that we can configure our WLANPi and display capture wireless frames.
+We need Wireshark installed on our Windows machine so that we can configure our WLANPi and display captured wireless frames.

 If you don't already have Wireshark installed, do a quick Google and download the latest version.
 You must use verison 3.0.6 or later.
-However, before you double click the Wireshark install file and hit next, next, next...you need to know the follwoing information.
+However, before you double click the Wireshark install file and hit next, next, next...you need to know the following information.
 There is an optional component you need to install called 'SSHDump'.
-It isn't one of the default selected components, so you need to look out for it and make sure it is selected before completing the Wireskark install.
+It isn't one of the default selected components, so you need to look out for it and make sure it's selected before completing the Wireskark install.
 You will find it under the Tools option during the installation wizard:

 ![Install Tools][tools_image]